thegux/mobile-flashcards/README.md

 Notification code can be found in helpers.js.
 AsyncStorage logic can be found in api.js

+The app was tested both in Android and iOS devices.

 ## Image References

 Drawables were collected from unDraw.